Certificate in Accounting Principles Skill Set

-In this online accounting course – FNSSS00014 Accounting Principles Skill Set training program, you will learn to prepare financial reports, process financial transactions and extract interim reports, administer subsidiary accounts and ledgers, complete business activity and instalment activity statements, set up and operate a computerised accounting system, as well as how to establish and maintain payroll systems.
+In this online accounting course – FNSSS00014 Accounting Principles Skill Set, you will learn to prepare financial reports, process financial transactions and extract interim reports, administer subsidiary accounts and ledgers, complete business activity and instalment activity statements, set up and operate a computerised accounting system, as well as how to establish and maintain payroll systems.

-Whether you want to learn the essentials to undertake bookkeeping tasks for your business, or take on bookkeeping responsibilities for a small organisation, this online course will open doors and create rewarding opportunities for you.
+- Whether you want to learn the essentials to undertake bookkeeping tasks for your business, or learn the basics of bookkeeping, this online course can help equip you with the knowledge and skills you need

 Business Accounting Foundations

 FNSACC312 Administer subsidiary accounts and ledgers

 - Review client compliance with terms and conditions and plan recovery action

 FNSACC408 Work effectively in the accounting and bookkeeping industry

 - Develop professional working relationships